 - What is your child like at home? for example, do they enjoy interacting with siblings, yourself and other family members?
 Or do they prefer to spend their time alone?

 - Relationships with family, peers, other adults and children.

 - How does your child find building relationships?

 - What issues do you feel your child is facing in their current educational setting?

 - What are the views of the educational setting towards an Education and Health Care Plan application?
 Are they supportive?
 Was it suggested by them?

-What the LA are looking for here is how to derive the best progress from your child and what it is that they can focus on to keep them interested and wanting to progress.
+What the local authority are looking for here is how to get the best progress for your child and what it is that they can focus on to keep them interested and wanting to progress.